MicrosoftDocs/learn/learn-pr/azure/azure-well-architected-performance-efficiency/includes/5-improve-efficiency-through-optimization.md

 - The team has instrumented all functions with Azure Application Insights.
 - They mostly use Application Insights for break-fix issues and for the logging sink.
-- Historically, their approach to targeting areas for improvements have been based on feedback coming from the senior leadership team.
+- Historically, their approach to targeting areas for improvements has been based on feedback coming from the senior leadership team.

 *Applying the approach and outcomes*